-The Wonders of Nature from Rooster's Wife by Russell Edson
+The Jack Story from Rooster's Wife by Russell Edson.

 Plantain, Plantago major, was considered to be one of the nine sacred herbs by the ancient Saxon people, and has been celebrated in Anglo-Saxon poetry as the "mother of herbs."
 In Russian this plant is called Подорожник - meaning near the roads.
 Native Americans called it "white man's foot" as it is often found growing along well-trodden foot paths and it was brought to the Americas from Europe.
 The Latin generic name means "sole of the foot."